casperfarret/SunType5-arduino/README.md

 ## Overview

 This project transforms a Sun Microsystems Type 5 keyboard into a fully functional USB keyboard using a SparkFun Pro Micro (Arduino-compatible board).
-The adapter handles the Sun keyboard's unique negative logic serial protocol and maps all keys to modern USB HID equivalents.
+The adapter handles the Sun keyboard's negative logic serial protocol and maps all keys to modern USB HID equivalents.

+For packaging, I decided to make a special cable that directly connects to the Sun electronics board, stick the Sparkfun Pro Micro inside the keyboard housing, and have a USB-C cable pass through the hole of the original cable.
+But if you want to buy an 8-pin connector, you could also make a separate converter.
+I liked the convenience of not having an external adapter.

 ## Features